clarkevansteenderen/KG_watchlist_parallel/README.md

 * Add the most recent version of R as a module, e.g. ``module load chpc/BIOMODULES R/4.2.0``
 * Run ``Rscript divide_data.R`` to divide the invasive species list into 48 subsets
 * Run ``for p in {1..48}; do nohup Rscript KG_run.R "${p}" &> "RUNS/RUN${p}/RUN${p}.out" & done`` to trigger the analysis
-* Run ``Rscript combine_output.R`` to combine all the parallel runs into one output file and one log file
+* Run ``Rscript combine_output.R`` to combine all the parallel runs into one output file and one log file.
+Any folders that did not complete will be listed, and these can be re-run (shown below)

 An example of the console input could be: